42Alena/ft_transcendence-ping-pong-website/docs/devlog/alena_todo_done.md

 	+ sendTournamentMessage()
 	+ adapted send new messages with different types of NewMessageChat
 	+ corrected sendTournamentMessage to work withoit ender(system_id)
+	+ addeddd isCommmunicationBlocked for  both sides
+	+  getChatCoversationSideBar, working with DB

 ### UserManager
 	+ added additional check for get users/id if not deleted